carolynwu/Messenger/README.md

 ### knowledge about Node.js and Angular
 * Some notes about Node.js:

   Node is a runtime environment for executing JavaScript code.

   There are two key components of the web application: client and service.
 Node.js is bascially JavaScript on the server part.

   **Express.js**
+  The lightweight framework
   > That you don't have to repeat same code over and over again.
 Node.js is a low-level I/O mechanism which has an HTTP module.
 If you      just use an HTTP module, a lot of work like parsing the payload, cookies, storing sessions (in memory or in Redis), selecting the        right route pattern based on regular expressions will have to be re-implemented.
 With Express.js it there for you to use.

 (reference from https://stackoverflow.com/questions/12616153/what-is-express-js)

-* some notes about Angular2:
+* Some notes about Angular2:

   Angular2 uses TypeScript to provide a good user experience

 ## Strategies